 How to list Filebeat modules

-This page applies to standalone Filebeat deployments that still use the modules.d layout.
-A module appearing under Enabled only means its module file is active; the filesets inside that module can still remain disabled, and output, permission, or missing pipeline issues can still stop that module from parsing or publishing data successfully.
+Standalone Filebeat deployments still use this modules.d layout.
+A module appearing under Enabled confirms that its module file is active, but the filesets inside that YAML file can still be disabled and output or pipeline problems can still prevent parsed events from reaching Elasticsearch.

 Steps to list Filebeat modules: